GlobeDotters/newslens/README.md

 # Show headlines for a specific country
 newslens headlines --country UK

+# Read an article in reader mode
+newslens read 1

+# Read an article from a specific source
+newslens read 1 --source "CNN"

 # Show stories with blindspots in coverage
 newslens blindspots